State of the dairy industry in Pennsylvania

 HARRISBURG, Pa.
 (WHTM) — The dairy industry is a major part of Pennsylvania’s economy, with more than half a million cows on 7,000 farms.

-“It’s a very important part of youth development in learning animal science, learning what makes a great dairy cow,” said Shannon Powers, Press Secretary for the PA Department of Agriculture.
+“It’s a very important part of youth development in learning animal science, learning what makes a great dairy cow,” said Shannon Powers, Press Secretary for the Pennsylvania Department of Agriculture.

 While many show off their cows at the show, it’s also highlighting the struggle in the industry, as the market and consumer demands change.